Scott Hall: American Wrestling Association (1985–1989)

 Hall joined the American Wrestling Association (AWA) in 1985, where he wrestled as "Magnum" Scott Hall and, later, "Big" Scott Hall.
 He wrestled as a babyface wrestler.
 Verne Gagne, the owner and promoter of the AWA, had wanted to push Hall to the same heights as he had Hulk Hogan, following Hogan's departure for Vince McMahon's World Wrestling Federation (WWF).
 Gagne had Hall use mannerisms and moves similar to Hogan.
-Hall also travelled to Japan, where he wrestled several matches for New Japan Pro-Wrestling (NJPW) between 1987 and 1990.
+Hall also traveled to Japan, where he wrestled several matches for New Japan Pro-Wrestling (NJPW) between 1987 and 1990.

 Hall formed a tag team with his more experienced friend Curt Hennig, whom he later would credit for cultivating his early professional wrestling career.
 The team defeated Jimmy Garvin and Steve Regal for the AWA World Tag Team Championship on January 18, 1986, in a 58-minute match in Albuquerque, New Mexico.
 The champions defended against such challengers as Buddy Rose and Doug Somers, Nord the Barbarian and Boris Zhukov, and Bill and Scott Irwin.
 They lost the belts to Rose and Somers by countout (an unusual and unexplained deviation from the standard rule of pro wrestling) on May 17, after interference by Colonel DeBeers.
 After losing the title, Hall and Hennig soon parted ways.
 Hall then received shots at the AWA World Heavyweight Championship, against Stan Hansen and Rick Martel.
 Although Gagne wanted to put the belt on Hall, Hall hated the cold weather in the territory, recognized the AWA as a "sinking ship", and left for the NWA in 1989.

-World Wrestling Federation (1987, 1990)
+World Wrestling Federation Tryouts (1987, 1990)

-Hall received a tryout at a house show in August 1987.
+Hall received a tryout at a house show in August 1987 teaming with Jerry Allen losing to Iron Mike Sharpe and Barry Horowitz.
 On January 23, 1990, Hall received another tryout at a WWF Wrestling Challenge taping in Fort Myers, Florida.
-At the event, Hall was defeated by Paul Roma but was not signed by the company.
+At the event, Hall was defeated by Paul Roma, and was not signed by the company.